openstack/openstack-ansible/doc/source/admin/maintenance-tasks/firewalls.rst

 internally.

-For more information on generic OpenStack firewalling, see the `OpenStack default port documentation <https://docs.openstack.org/newton/config-reference/firewalls-default-ports.html>`_
+For more information on generic OpenStack firewalling, see the `Firewalls and default ports <https://docs.openstack.org/install-guide/firewalls-default-ports.html>`_

 You can find in each of the role's respective documentatione, the default variables for the ports used within the scope of the role.